 Okay, I am going to say it, where did Fall go.
 Is anyone else floored that it is almost November and the holidays are approaching at bullet-train speed?
 Neither of us can believe we are already discussing the holidays, where to go, who to see and what to do.
 We are hoping to get a chance to do a little entertaining this holiday season.
 Simple and intimate celebrations with friends at our “newish” house.
+One recipe I will definitely be making time and time again is this one for a Sage Rye and Blue Cheese Log; it is out of this world delicious.
+And it is easy to make.

 With the hopes of having time to entertain, I have been playing around with some new appetizer and drink recipes.
 I want the recipes to be simple, flavorful and easy.
 While lounging at the pool in Vegas recently, I read an article about Thanksgiving entertaining.
 One particular recipe stuck out, it was a cheese log with rye in int.
 Unfortunately, someone else liked the same article and ripped out the recipe.
 Which is completely okay as it gave me a chance to play around and devour cheese while Lenny traveled recently.